 Feel free to comment on this article on Twitter @davidmacd

-David MacDonald is a 15 year WCAG veteran and co-editor of Using WAI ARIA in HTML5.
+David MacDonald is a 15 year WCAG veteran and co-editor of Using WAI ARIA.
 Opinions are my own.

 For a quote or just to chat about your organization's needs